mardieg2/ai-loan-approval-predictor/README.md

 3. Run predictions -
 copy paste the code under STEP 3.
 The model is now deployed and ready to make predictions.
-The model will return the probability in this case a 99% that the loan should be approved:
+The model will return the probability, in this case a 99% that the loan should be approved:

 ![image](https://user-images.githubusercontent.com/93351988/149624588-54be4099-7a82-4cdb-af90-6918da2c3cbc.png)